About the Author

 Sophia graduated with honors from Adelphi University on Long Island and now lives in San Diego.

 Stephen married Naomi Gockel in 2016.
-They are preparing to go to Thailand for a 2-year missions commitment with Projects for Asia at Hope House, a school and orphanage for the Hill Tribes (refugees in the northern mountains of Thailand).
-They will be teaching English as a second language and Bible classes, as well as doing outreaches into the Hill Tribes.
+They recently returned from serving in Thailand for a 2-year missions commitment with Projects for Asia at Hope House, a school and orphanage for the Hill Tribes (refugees in the northern mountains of Thailand).
+They taught English as a second language and Bible classes, as well as doing outreaches into the Hill Tribes.
+They now live in Marlborough, NY.

-Spencer and Sonny are completing high school at Newburgh Free Academy.
+Sam, Spencer, and Sonny are recent graduates of Newburgh Free Academy.

 About AnnaLee's Parents